 The Notice, Choice, Onward Transfer and Access Principles outlined above do not apply to Amneal’s product safety and efficacy monitoring activities, including the reporting of adverse events and the tracking of patients or subjects using certain medicines or medical devices to the extent that the adherence to these principles interferes with compliance with regulatory requirements, including disclosures to agencies, such as the U.S. Food and Drug Administration.

-To protect personal information from or concerning individuals in the EEA and Switzerland, Amneal has in place reasonable and appropriate technical and operational security measures to prevent unauthorized access, loss, misuse, unauthorized access, disclosure, alteration and destruction of data in its control.
+To protect personal information from or concerning individuals in the EEA, Amneal has in place reasonable and appropriate technical and operational security measures to prevent unauthorized access, loss, misuse, unauthorized access, disclosure, alteration and destruction of data in its control.

 7. Data Integrity and Purpose Limitation